NCLEX Partial Credit System: How to Maximize Your Score

 The Bottom Line

-If you think like a nurse, you’re already on the right track.
-And now, you’ll finally get credit for it.
+If you think like a nurse, you are already on the right track.
+And now, you will finally get credit for it.

 Trust yourself.
 Think systematically.
-And know this: you don’t have to be perfect—you just have to show that you know how to think.
+And know this: you do not have to be perfect.
+You just have to show that you know how to think.